mohsinkhan85090/DSA-Solutions/README.md

 Output: [5,6,7,1,2,3,4]

-14. Maximum 69 Number (LeetCode 1323)
+14.Maximum 69 Number (LeetCode 1323)
-Problem: You are given a positive integer that only contains digits 6 and 9.
-You may change at most one digit 6 → 9 to get the maximum possible number.
-Return the maximum number you can get.
+Problem: Change at most one 6 to 9 to maximize the number.
-Approach: Convert the number to a string (or digit array).
-Replace the first 6 with 9 and return the new number.
-This guarantees the maximum number because the leftmost digit has the highest place value.
+Approach: Replace the first 6 with 9.
 File: Array&String/Maximum69Number.java

 Example:
 Input: 9669
 Output: 9969

 ```
 ---